-Today the Chancellor, Jeremy Hunt MP, delivered his Spring Budget.
+Today the Chancellor of the Exchequer, Rt Hon Jeremy Hunt MP, delivered his Spring Budget.
 This briefing outlines the key fiscal measures from the statement and an overview of the Office for Budget Responsibility's economic and fiscal outlook, including the key announcements for the health and care sector.
 If you have any questions, please contact Georgia Butterworth, Senior Policy Manager.